-Unit 1: Values of Care.
+Unit 3: Principles of Care in Health & Social Care.

-This explores how health, social care and early year's workers can support individuals' rights and provide them with equal opportunities in order to meet their needs.
-You will learn about discrimination and how this affects people.
+This explores how health, social care and early year's workers can support individuals' rights and provide them with equal opportunities in order to meet their needs through personcentred values.
+You will learn about how we communicate and the different barriers that stop a person accessing health services.
 You will understand how personal hygiene, safety and security measures protect individuals.
-Examined unit.
-25%.
+Examined unit worth 40%.
+Progression into Sixth Form